 - ½ cup of mandarin oranges

-- 3 tbsp Caramelized onions and citrus dressing
+- 3 tablespoon Caramelized onions and citrus dressing

 - Add garlic power, onion powder, salt and jerk marinade to a large ziplock bag and mix together.